 3. The weather alone makes Los Angeles one of the best places to retire

 We occasionally have a rainstorm (thank you to the rain Gods) or a few chilly nights. (no cooler than about 40 degrees) Overall, the weather in Los Angeles is spectacular.
-It’s a little colder and foggy at the beach but is mostly sunny and pleasant.
+It’s occasionally colder and foggy at the beach but is mostly sunny and pleasant.
 Humidity is low so even if the temperature reaches 110 degrees in the summer, it’s bearable.
 Gentle ocean breezes keep the super-dry weather at bay, so you won’t wrinkle up like a prune, even in a Santa Ana wind.
-I don’t know about you, but when I think about best places to retire and my arthritis acts up, I want the weather to cooperate.
+I don’t know about you, but when I think about the best places to retire and my arthritis acts up, I want the weather to cooperate.

 4. Natural disasters – OK, we have earthquakes